-Our Lady of the Missions Safeguarding Policy for Children and Vulnerable Adults
+Congregation of Our Lady of the Missions CIO Safeguarding Statement

-We, the Sisters of Our Lady of the Missions, recognise the personal dignity and rights of children and vulnerable adults towards whom we have a special responsibility and duty of care.
-We undertake to do all in our power to create a safe environment for children, young people and vulnerable adults and to safeguard them from any form of neglect or abuse, be it physical, sexual, psychological or emotional, spiritual, discriminatory, institutional, financial or material.
+We, the Sisters of Our Lady of the Missions, recognise the personal dignity and rights of our beneficiaries, staff, volunteers and those connected with our activities and our duty to protect them from harm and promote their well-being and welfare.
+We commit to do all in our power to create a safe environment for all our people and to safeguard them from any form of neglect or abuse, be it physical, sexual, psychological or emotional, spiritual, discriminatory, institutional, financial or material.
+This applies to the material on our website.
 We will liaise closely with church and statutory agencies to ensure that any allegations of abuse are promptly dealt with, alleged victims supported and alleged perpetrators reported to the appropriate statutory services.

-There is a Child Protection team in the province with a Sister responsible for each country.
-The named Sister attends meetings organised by the Safeguarding Commissions in their respective countries.
+There is a named person – Safeguarding Lead – in the province (England, Ireland and Scotland) who attends meetings organised by the Safeguarding Commissions in their respective countries.

-They keep each other up-to-date with legislation and inform the Sisters of any changes.
-Each year the Safeguarding Representative completes the CSAS Annual Report Return and it is also signed by the Provincial Leader.
+They keep each other up-to-date with legislation and inform the sisters of any changes.

-In Scotland we work with the Conference of Religious in Scotland (CRS) which has an established Safeguarding Commission (CRSSC) – that works in close communication with the Bishops’ Conference to ensure independent scrutiny, to support and assist the Congregational Leaders / Link Coordinators to oversee and manage the process around current safeguarding issues.
+In Scotland, we work with the Conference of Religious in Scotland (CRS) which has an established Safeguarding Commission (CRSSC) – that works in close communication with the Bishops’ Conference to ensure independent scrutiny, to support and assist the Congregational Leaders / Link Coordinators to oversee and manage the process around current safeguarding issues.
+We are audited annually.

-In the Republic of Ireland as well as the North of Ireland we work with The National Board for Safeguarding Children in the Catholic Church in Ireland.
-Ireland is registered through CORI (Conference of Religious Ireland).
-In 2016 CORI and IMU (Irish Missionary Union) amalgamated to form AMRI (Association of Missionary Religious of Ireland) We are registered through AMRI and the National Board
+In the Republic of Ireland, we work with The National Board for Safeguarding Children in the Catholic Church in Ireland.
+Ireland is registered through AMRI (Association of Missionary and Religious of Ireland).
+We are registered through AMRI and the National Board.

 The Provincial Leader co-ordinates the safeguarding group.